jhajek/Linux-text-book-part-1/Appendix-C/Appendix-C.md

   b.
 TTY
   c.
 VT-100
   d.
 Virtual Terminal
 3) Why is the GNOME terminal and Windows cmd.exe terminal emulator screens 80 by 25 by default?
   a.
 The technology cannot process any larger size
   b.
 The technology doesn’t need to have any larger screen size
   c.
 The developers of these technologies were seeking to emulate the popular VT-100 and VT-220 terminals they used prior.
   d.
-Hey its Windows, do they need a reason?
+Hey it's Windows, do they need a reason?
 4) What is the key combo sequence you can hit to switch to a new virtual terminal in Linux?
   a.
 Alt + Ctrl + Del
   b.
 Alt + Ctrl + F1 - F7
   c.
 Right Ctrl
   d.
 Shift 5 times
 5) What is the name of the original Unix based GUI that came out of MIT in ~1984?
   a.
 W
   b.
 X
   c.
 Y
   d.
 Z
 6) True or False – X was originally not opensourced by MIT in 1984

 7) For Ubuntu 18.04 what is the default desktop environment being used?